Drupal-FR/site-drupalfr/www7/sites/all/modules/contrib/mailchimp/modules/mailchimp_automations/README.txt

-Integrate your Drupal entities with MailChimp's workflow automation endpoints.
+Integrate your Drupal entities with Mailchimp's workflow automation endpoints.

 ## Installation

-1. Enable the MailChimp Automation module
+1. Enable the Mailchimp Automation module
-2. Make sure you have a recent version of the MailChimp PHP API library, which includes the MailchimpAutomations API service.
+2. Make sure you have a recent version of the Mailchimp PHP API library, which includes the MailchimpAutomations API service.

 ## Usage